D3LV1N-GO/ModdingAPI/content.md

 ```

 ## SendRules
 Sends your rules to the server.
-Can be sent to one player or to all at once.
+Can be sent to to all.
 nil = false
 1 = true
 Signature: